-The following table presents the fair value of assets and liabilities that are accounted for at fair value on a recurring basis, all of which are Level 2 of the fair value hierarchy.
-Contracts that are "in the money" are included in accounts receivable or other assets, and "out of the money" are included in accounts payable and other current liabilities or other liabilities.
+The following table presents the fair value of assets and liabilities that are accounted for at fair value on a recurring basis as at December 31, all of which are Level 2 of the fair value hierarchy.
+Contracts that are "in the money" are included in accounts receivable and other current assets or in long-term other assets, and "out of the money" are included in accounts payable and other current liabilities or in long-term other liabilities.

-(\$ millions) 2021 2020
+(\$ millions) 2022 2021

 Assets

-Current 4 6
+Current 47 4

+Total assets 47 4

 Liabilities

-Current (4) (4)
+Current (70) (4)

+Long-term (37) -

+Total liabilities (107) (4)

-Total assets, net - 2
+Total liabilities, net (60) -